 It is suspected that vessels could be easily lost at sea if not navigated by someone who knows what they are doing.
 This seems to be in line with the strange compass readings Christopher Columbus reported in his logs.
 The US Navy also reports that the number of incidents is normal for such a busy stretch of sea and that hundreds of vessels pass through each day without any problems.
-Rogue waves have also been captured on satellite in the area measuring over 30 meters.
+Rogue waves have also been captured on satellites in the area measuring over 30 meters.
 Given the depths and terrain of the sea, they feel this sort of event would make it impossible to find remains.
 While the more famous cases are well documented, certain details in some were left out such as large storms reported in the area at the same time.
-A lot of the other cases seem to be fictional and written for books or speculated in documentaries as with a lot of fact checking it was found that some cases were not historically recorded at all.
-Perhaps the legend of the triangle became it's own sort of monster.
+A lot of the other cases seem to be fictional and written for books or speculated in documentaries as with a lot of fact-checking it was found that some cases were not historically recorded at all.
+Perhaps the legend of the triangle became its own sort of monster made from myth.

-The triangle has long been debated for decades and will continue to do so with it's popularity and tall tales.
-So what do you think? do think the triangle has supernatural powers or is it just a bad stretch of sea?
+The triangle has long been debated for decades and will continue to do so with its popularity and tall tales.
+So what do you think? do think the triangle has supernatural powers or is it just a bad stretch of the sea?

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!